vhbit/capnproto-rust/_posts/2013-11-16-benchmark.md

 significantly when it must perform I/O.
 I am uncertain why this degradation occurs, though it seems to be related to the size of the messages.
-Unpacked, the "eval" messages
+Unpacked, the total size of a
-are on average about 1 KB in size, compared to the averages of about 12 KB in the "carsales" case and about 200 KB in the "catrank" case.
+single "eval" request plus a single "eval" response is about 1 KB, compared to the averages of about 12 KB in the "carsales" case and about 200 KB in the "catrank" case.